Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 NULL

-no seed is set in the calling environment.- predict_model
+(default), no seed is set in the calling environment.- predict_model

 Function.
-The prediction function used when
+Prediction function to use when

 model